 It’s a Store Builder, but Not Much More

-Square is a payment processor company that lets your business take payments from credit cards.
+Square Online is a payment processor company that lets your business take payments from credit cards.
 Incidentally, that company has made the imaginatively-named “Online Store” app, which is a very simple and highly-focused site builder that lets you create one thing: an online store.

 It seems to be available only in English, and it only works in a select few countries where Square has its payment processing set up (US, Canada, Japan, Australia, and the United Kingdom).
 It’s a simple and very streamlined experience, but…